Why should I enter The Challenge?

 How do I enter?

-It’s as easy as pie, all you need to do is follow the instructions on the homepage.
-Fill out the multiple choice questions and see how you do.
+Whilst the Challenge is currently closed, you can Register your Interest for the 2019 Challenge by following the instructions on our home page.
+Once the Challenge reopens, you’ll be the first to know and It’s as easy as pie, all you need to do is fill out the multiple choice questions and see how you do.
 Remember anyone can fill out the first section as many times as they like before proceeding to the next stages.

 What do I do if I've forgotten my password?